PCM11/pands-project/README.md

 - Numpy - to perform  wide variety of mathematical operations on arrays.

-- Warnings - Warning package to ignore warning messages.

 - Sys - provides various functions and variables that are used to manipulate Python runtime environment.
-We use stdout module to send the codes' output into the 'summary text file'.
+We use stdout module to send the codes' output onto the 'summary text file'.

+- Warnings (filterwarnings("ignore")) - Warning package to ignore warnings ( gives clean result).

-## Loading the CSV data into dataframe
+## Loading Data

- pd.read reads in the dataset and store it as a Dataframe object in the variable **iris**.
+ **pd.read_csv** reads in the dataset and store it as a Dataframe object in the variable **iris**.

 ```python